dansmyers/InterviewQuestionGuide/Searching_and_Sorting/TripletsSumZero.md

 When given an array of distinct N integers, return all triplet sets that sum up to 0 such that a + b + c = 0 by creating a function: findTriplets().
 If no triplet sets exist, then print out "no triplet sets found".

 # Example
-Given array = [-4, -2, 0, 2, 4],
-The function findTriplets() will return the unique triplet sets of:
+Given array = [-4, -2, 0, 2, 4], the function findTriplets() will return the unique triplet sets of:
 [
   [-4, 0, 4],
   [-2, 0, 2],